vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 *__note__ : only png export is handled at the moment*

-*If not specified, and ID will be automatically generated.*
+*If not specified, an ID will be automatically generated.*

 #### name
 The name of the element, used template generation.

-*If not specified, and ID will be automatically generated.*
+*If not specified, an ID will be automatically generated.*

 #### bgparent
 - **1**
 - **0**
 Defines a graphic element to be passed to the parent.
-This is mandatory for 1 child of an element of type 'btnc' *Only available for type img*
+*Only available for type img*

 #### doexport
 - **1**
 - **0**
-Defines a graphic element to be passed to the parent.
-This is mandatory for 1 child of an element of type 'btnc' *Only available for type img*
+deprecated : for reusability, but should probably disapear soon

 #### imgtype